Exploring the Writebook Source Code

 component.
 Writebook instead implements its own lightweight authentication

-around the built-in has_secure_password
+around the built-in has_secure_password:

 class User < ApplicationRecord